WSPR TV User Guide

 This makes the map potentially suitable as a robust reservation mechanism for U4B channels.
 Below is a proposed procedure for reserving a U4B channel using the map:

 Note that this is just a proposal at this time.
-Other reservation mechanisms -- such as databases maintained by Traquito, lu7aa and QRP Labs -- remain in active use.
 You should not use the channel map for reservations unless your only alternative is selecting a channel at random.

 License